Hot Rodding a CDV-700 Geiger Counter

 Introduction

-This project involves making several modification to early 1960s era Victoreen CDV-700 or CDV-700-6B geiger counters.
-These counters are available on E-Bay for around $50 to $100.
-The modifications improve the counter's stability, extend the run time and allow it to be run indefinitely on solar power.
+This project involves making several modification to early 1960s era Victoreen CDV-700 and/or CDV-700-6B Geiger counters.
+These counters can be purchased on E-Bay.
+The modifications shown here improve the counter's stability, extend its run time and allow it to be recharged by a small solar panel.

 Circuit modifications include: